Two Days in Yerevan Itinerary – First-Timer’s Guide to Armenia’s Pink City

 There are so many great places to stay in Yerevan for your trip there.

-You can find a variety of hotels and accommodation for all budgets.
+You can find a variety of hotels and accommodations in Yerevan for all budgets.
 Below are some of my favorites in the Armenian city and ones I can recommend you to stay in as well.

 High-end, Luxury Hotel in Yerevan